butcallmeJo/go-xml-parser/README.md

 - Clone repo or download and extract ZIP to your Go workspace.

 ## Usage
-1. Compile program in your src
+1. Compile program in your src/
-> go install go-xml-parser/GetAllBooks
+`go install go-xml-parser/GetAllBooks`
 2. Run program in your bin/
-> ./GetAllBooks
+`./GetAllBooks`

 ## TODO list
 - Generalize/re-factor to use other formats and sources (JSON, CSV, HTML...)